 The medieval Church established its monopoly over the spiritual life of Europeans in the Early Middle Ages (c.
-476-1000 CE) and consolidated that power throughout the High Middle Ages (1000-1300 CE) and Late Middle Ages (1300-1500 CE).
-Along the way, the Church became increasingly corrupt as clergy ignored the most basic tenets of Christianity to live lavishly on the tithes of the people.
+476-1000) and consolidated that power throughout the High Middle Ages (1000-1300) and Late Middle Ages (1300-1500).
+Along the way, the clergy became increasingly corrupt, ignored basic tenets of Christianity, and often lived lavishly on the tithes of the people.

 There was little else the common people – or even the nobility – could do about clerical corruption because the Church held the keys to one's eternal destination.
 One could only attain salvation and eternal life by following the precepts of the Church, and one's alternative was an eternity in the torments of hell or a limited, but almost equally unpleasant, stay in the fires of purgatory where one's sins were burnt away.
-Heaven, hell, and purgatory were regarded as absolute certainties after death and, since the Church made all the rules regarding where a soul would wind up, people were forced to accept the clergy's atrocious behavior.
+Heaven, hell, and purgatory were regarded as absolute certainties after death and, since the Church made all the rules regarding where a soul would wind up, people were forced to accept the clergy's often atrocious behavior.

 The Christian mass was recited in Latin, the Bible was in Latin, and prayers such as the Our Father and Hail Mary were taught to parishioners and memorized in Latin – a language none of the peasantry and few of the nobility understood.
-Christ's ministry, as recorded in the gospels of the Bible, was therefore the sole property of the clergy who claimed only the Church could rightly understand the intentions of the Christian god and interpret them for others.
+Christ's ministry, as recorded in the gospels of the Bible, was therefore the sole property of the clergy who claimed only the Church could rightly understand the intentions of God and interpret them for others.

-Although there were many so-called heretical movements throughout the Middle Ages, these six heresies had the greatest impact and would inspire others:
+Although there were many so-called heretical movements throughout the Middle Ages, these six had the greatest impact and would inspire others:

 All six of these were suppressed by the Church, often resulting in the slaughter of populations which had nothing to do with the heresy, as the Church continued to insist on its spiritual authority as the representative of God on earth.
-To the Church, which maintained and stoked the terror of their vision of hell and purgatory, a heretic was akin to someone with a contagious disease who had to be kept away from the general population to keep the disease from spreading and efforts had to be made to cure them.
+To the Church, which maintained and stoked the terror of their vision of hell and purgatory, a heretic was akin to someone with a contagious disease who had to be kept away from the general population to keep the disease from spreading while efforts were made to cure them.

 Early Heretics & Nicaea

-The Ebionites of the 4th century CE, among others, denied Christ's divinity and adhered to the belief known as Adoptionism whereby Jesus of Nazareth, a sinless man, was "adopted" by God through his baptism, death, and resurrection but was not "the only begotten son of God".
-The Donatists of 4th-century CE North Africa claimed that the Christian clergy must itself be sinless in emulation of Christ and his apostles and so any clergy tainted by sin should be barred from administering rites or celebrating the mass.
+The Ebionites of the 4th century, among others, denied Christ's divinity and adhered to the belief known as Adoptionism whereby Jesus of Nazareth, a sinless man, was "adopted" by God through his baptism, death, and resurrection but was not "the only begotten son of God".
+The Donatists of 4th-century North Africa claimed that the Christian clergy must itself be sinless in emulation of Christ and his apostles and so any clergy tainted by sin should be barred from administering rites or celebrating the mass.

-Constantine believed he had received a vision from Jesus Christ just before the decisive Battle of the Milvian Bridge in 312 CE at which he defeated his rival Maxentius and assumed full power as Roman emperor.
+Constantine believed he had received a vision from Jesus Christ just before the decisive Battle of the Milvian Bridge in 312 at which he defeated his rival Maxentius and assumed full power as Roman emperor.
 Christ appeared to him in the same way that pagan gods of the past had and so Christ was obviously a god of superior power.
 Constantine was not, therefore, interested in a vision of Christianity which denied Christ's divinity nor was he about to tolerate what he considered the nitpicking of the Donatists or the adoptionism of the Ebionites and others.
 These were condemned at Nicaea and an orthodox platform of belief established.

 Among the many changes Nicaea initiated was the second-class status of women in the Church who were henceforth to be considered laypersons who might assist in Church functions but could not teach or hold authority over men.
 Prior to Nicaea, there are records of many influential and quite powerful women in the Church whose work was just as significant, often more so, than any of their male counterparts.
 The exclusion of women from positions of power was simply another aspect of establishing an orthodox vision of Christianity, and once there was only one right way to interpret and practice the faith, any other was a heresy which had to be suppressed.